François Legault: Education

 In April 2022, following a controversy over academic freedom at the University of Ottawa, the Legault government tabled Bill 32, a bill on Academic freedom in universities.
 The bill passed in June 2022.

+In December 2023, half a million public sector workers went on strike.
+This included the Fédération autonome de l'enseignement teachers' union, which impacted over 350,000 students; they later reached an agreement.